apache/doris/docs/en/docs/lakehouse/multi-catalog/paimon.md

 ## Instructions for use

 1. When data in hdfs,need to put core-site.xml, hdfs-site.xml and hive-site.xml in the conf directory of FE and BE.
 First read the hadoop configuration file in the conf directory, and then read the related to the environment variable `HADOOP_CONF_DIR` configuration file.
-2. The currently adapted version of the payment is 0.4.0
+2. The currently adapted version of the payment is 0.5.0-incubating

 ## Create Catalog

-Paimon Catalog Currently supports two types of Metastore creation catalogs:
+Apache Paimon catalog currently supports two types of metastore creation catalogs:
 * filesystem(default),Store both metadata and data in the file system.
 * hive metastore,It also stores metadata in Hive metastore.
 Users can access these tables directly from Hive.